Roman Forum Tickets: how to buy, prices and discounts

 Of course, once you enter the Forum, you will not be able to reuse that ticket, so you will have to think carefully when you want to use it.

-I have made a small practical guide about the duration of the visit to the Colosseum and the whole archaeological area of the Roman Forum that can help you to organize your visit.
+I have made a small practical guide on the duration of the visit to the Colosseum and the entire archaeological area of the Roman Forum that can help you organize your visit.

 Can I visit the Roman Forum for free?

-The Roman Forum, despite being outdoors, is fenced off and is paid, so you will need a ticket to access it.
-However, on the first Sunday of every month, both the Colosseum and the Roman Forum open their doors free of charge to all visitors who wish to visit them.
+The Roman Forum, despite being open air, is enclosed and fee-paying, so you will need a ticket to access it.
+However, on the first Sunday of each month, both the Colosseum and the Roman Forum open their doors free of charge to all visitors who dare to visit them.

 Keep in mind that the influx on those days is usually massive, so if you do not feel like making this visit surrounded by thousands of tourists, my recommendation is to flee from those dates and buy a ticket to visit them on your own during the week with more tranquility.

-If you still want to keep the budget low, there is an option to have a good panoramic view of the Forum (from further away, of course) for free.
+If you still want to keep the budget low, there is an option to have a good view of the Forum (from farther away, of course) for free.
 From the Via dei Fori Imperiali (pedestrianized all day on Sundays), which connects Piazza Venezia with the Colosseum, you will have an elevated view of much of the Forum, one of the best views in Rome.
-You will not be able to delve into the details but you will get an idea of the dimensions of what Ancient Rome was.

 When is the best time to visit the Roman Forum?

-Early in the morning is definitely the best time: keep in mind that there are hardly any shadows in this area, so during the central hours, the heat will be too much and the visit could become more uncomfortable.
+Early in the morning is definitely the best time: keep in mind that there is hardly any shade in this area, so during the central hours, the heat will be too much and the visit could become more uncomfortable.

 On the other hand, large groups of visitors tend to arrive later, so if you get up early you will most likely be able to avoid them.
 If you can, if possible, avoid weekends or holidays, when the Colosseum and its surroundings are also crowded with national tourists.